David has been living in Japan for close to ten years. He loves reading, history, music, and movies. He lives with his wife and kids.

 This is a step-up from both eikaiwa and ALT.
 If you’re serious about teaching English, some private schools, that is, kindergarten to senior high school, offer teaching jobs to foreigners and this can be a very lucrative source of income if you plan to stay in Japan for the long haul.
 International schools fall into this category.
 Again, the job description varies from school to school but normally you get to have control over your classes and content.
 Though more responsibilities await you, you get to be more involved and have more opportunities to climb the corporate ladder.

 Pay and other benefits are high and some recommend a Master’s degree to at least get considered.
-Most of the foreign teachers at private schools that I know started off as ALTs and Eikaiwa teachers and eventually wound up to their jobs through networking, connections and taking a higher degree.
+Most of the foreign teachers at private schools that I know started off as ALTs and Eikaiwa teachers and eventually wound up in their jobs through networking, connections, and taking a higher degree.
 These jobs are often tenure-track too so few teachers leave these kinds of jobs, which makes it harder to get into.
 Most of these jobs are not publicly advertised and you have to at least be in Japan for quite some time in order to sniff out these opportunities.

 As with private school teaching, this is a significant step up among all the teaching jobs in Japan.
 University teachers really do well for themselves in terms of benefits, pay, and time-off.
 In terms of pay ratio to teaching time, these jobs offer the best pay.
 University teachers commonly have control over the content of their classes but are often required to attend committees and do research.
 But with all the benefits comes a very hard nut to crack.
 Unless you have a higher degree, preferably a Ph.D., loads of academic papers, and an extensive network, you’ll find this job to be very hard to obtain.
 And that’s not the end.
 There is a particularly high rate of turnover and most contracts are uncertain.
 Still, if you work extensively on your credentials and connections, with a little bit of luck, you might be able to land one of the few tenured openings out there.